Drummingcoder/shadow-bots/README.md

 ## Description:
 This Slack bot checks to see if a certain person is in a channel.
-Right now, it can't check if a user is in a channel with more than 1000 people yet, but I'm working on removing that limit.
+Right now, it can't check if a user is in a channel with more than 1000 people yet or is in a private channel, but I'm working on removing that limit.